Bimbo Ademoye: Career

 In an interview with The Daily Independent newspaper, Bimbo Ademoye said that her acting career began in 2014 when she was cast in the short film Where Talent Lies.
 The film received accolades from the Africa International Film Festival.
 She describes Uduak Isong as her mentor, who assisted her in getting into the industry.
 In 2015, Ademoye was cast in her first feature film Its About Your Husband, which was also produced by Isong.

 In a 2018 compilation by Premium Times newspaper, she was listed as one of five actors who were predicted to have a successful career before the end of the year.
-In April 2018,she co-featured with Stella Damasus in Gone, which was directed by Daniel Ademinokan.
+In April 2018, she co-featured with Stella Damasus in Gone, which was directed by Daniel Ademinokan.
 Ademoye described working with Damasus as a motivating moment in her career.

+She was nominated for Best Actress in a Comedy/TV series at the Africa Magic Viewers' Choice Awards in 2018, for her role in the film Backup Wife (2017).

 At the 2018 City People Movie Awards, she was nominated for Revelation of the Year, Best New Actress and Best Upcoming Actress.
 Bimbo's role in Backup Wife also earned her a nomination for Best Lead Role at the 2018 Nigeria Entertainment Awards.
 She has also received two individual nominations at the 2018 Best of Nollywood Awards for her role in Personal Assistant, winning the award for Best Actress in a Supporting Role and getting a nomination for Best Kiss in a Movie.

-Bimbo Ademoye has been described as a celebrity style icon by several media outlets.
+Ademoye has been described as a celebrity style icon by several media outlets.